[?] Subscribe To This Site

 Hawaii Nature Center Guided Hike

 Other than the small footpath we were following, the forested area that we hiked through felt wild and untouched!
-I could understand why it was so perfectly preserved when our Hawaii Nature Center guide explained that tourists are not allowed to hike that area unless they are with a guide.
-The only people who can hike here without paying are those who already LIVE on the island.
-Also, camping is not allowed in this area, but sometimes people sneak in anyways and just set up their tents - in fact, as we hiked, we saw a couple who looked like they were preparing to do exactly that - they had huge heavy packs on their backs - there's no way those supplies were for just for a small hike!
+Camping is not allowed in this area, but sometimes people sneak in anyways and just set up their tents - in fact, as we hiked, we saw a couple who looked like they were preparing to do exactly that - they had huge heavy packs on their backs - there's no way those supplies were for just for a small hike!

 The Hawaii Nature Center hike that we went on was only a couple of hours long at most - it's the perfect length of hike if you only have half a day to spend here in Iao Valley State Park.